 Workarounds: as also on Linux, you can use the same provided restore script to put back your symlinks on Windows after a sync removes them; zip and unzip folders containing symlinks for transit as needed with ziptools; or simply keep symlinks out of your synced content folders.
 See this script for help with the latter and simpler option.

-Short story: you cannot create symlinks in either the shared (PHONE) or app-specific (APP) storage-type folders made available in this app, so they are a moot point on Android: there is nothing to copy or preserve.
+Short story: you cannot create symlinks in either the shared (PHONE) or app-specific (APP) on-phone storage folders made available in this app, so they are a moot point on Android: there is nothing to copy or preserve.
+Moreover, removable drives on Android have the same limitations as on straight Linux: exFAT and FAT32 don't support symlinks at all.

 Details: for the record, it is possible to make symlinks on Android in app-private storage (Android is Linux, though a locked down flavor of it), but this storage cannot be accessed directly by any other app than its owner, and it's not exposed or discussed by this app for that reason.
 Sans a rooted phone, symlinks are a nonstarter on Android for content folders.